Legally Blonde: Legal accuracy

 Contrary to what is shown in the film, Woods would not be able to question a witness on the stand during a criminal trial, according to W. Bradley Wendel, a law professor at Cornell Law School.
 The film cites Massachusetts Supreme Judicial Court Rule 3.03 as precedent for Woods being able to represent a client while under the supervision of a licensed attorney, but the ruling only applies to third-year law students.

+There are however also multiple points where the movie is deemed to be accurate.
+For example, the requirements one needs to have to get into Harvard, the LSAT studying, LSAT level needed and the importance of LSAT in getting into Harvard are deemed accurate, as well as teaching methods used in the legal studies shown.